Ongoing updates about projects that directly affect the communities of District 5

 Irving Boulevard between La Paz and Universe Boulevard

 City Council recently approved a contract with Vector Engineering that will design and construct a traffic signal at Irving Boulevard and Universe Boulevard and the needed roadway improvements along Irving Boulevard that will open up the unused westbound lanes.
-These improvements should be complete by the end of 2014.

 Traffic Signal at Molten Rock and Unser Boulevard

 The long awaited traffic signal at Unser and Molten Rock finally meets warrant criteria.
 The signal is currently being designed and should be installed by Spring of 2014.

 These improvements are part of the Special Assessment District 228.
 They will widen Paseo del Norte from Unser to the Escarpment.
 They will widen Unser Boulevard from Paseo del Norte to Rainbow.
 Scenic Road, which will provide additional access to Unser for Montecito Estates, will connect to Rainbow Boulevard and Universe Boulevard.

 For the past few years the State, the City and the Little League Board have been working together to fund, plan, design and construct a new little league concession stand for the Petroglyph Little League in Mariposa Basin Park.
 Due to FEMA and State Engineer constraints, the planning team is working on a mobile concession unit and expects to have it finalized in time for the Spring 2014 season.
 Please contact Tony Duran with any questions.

 Ventana Ranch Park